 Eligible Age for the National Identification Number

-The age for the NIN is sixteen and above are to register for the National Identification Number.
+The age for the NIN is sixteen and above to register for the National Identification Number.
 It is a must for every legal citizen and resident of Nigeria to enroll for the National identification number.
 Nigerians below the age of sixteen cannot enroll for the National Identification Number.

 Mobile Service

 There are mobile enrolment stations available in certain neighborhoods.
 You can visit any of the mobile enrolment stations to enroll in your National Identification Number.
-At the mobile station, you can pick an enrolment form and follow all the procedures listed in the form.
+At the mobile station, you can pick up an enrolment form and follow all the procedures listed in the form.
 Your enrolment is complete after the form is processed by the Enrolment Officer at the mobile station and your biometric data has been taken.

 Self-Service

 For self-service, you can walk into an enrolment center and pick up an enrolment form.
-Fill in the form and provide all required demographic information after you have finished filling the form submit your completed form to the Enrolment Officer who will collect your form and impute the details you have provided on your form into their system.
+Fill in the form and provide all required demographic information after you have finished filling the form submit your completed form to the Enrolment Officer who will collect your form and input the details you have provided on your form into their system.

 You will have to confirm and verify the data entered into their system.
 Your Headshot photograph, fingerprints, and signature will be captured.
 The Enrolment Officer will collect and scan your supporting documents.

-After your enrolment, the officer will generate and give you two slips; a transaction slip and NIN slip indicating the completion of your enrolment.
+After your enrolment, the officer will generate and give you two slips; a transaction slip and an NIN slip indicating the completion of your enrolment.

 Assisted service